top of page

 Annual Summaries

-This page provides annual summaries and serves as a portal to scrapbooks organized by each year that the 3rd Battalion, 187th Infantry Regiment operated in Republic of South Vietnam - 1967, 1968, 1969, 1970 & 1971.
-Scroll down to view and click on each link for additional historical information and pictures.
-The 3rd Battalion was the only element of the 187th Infantry to serve in the Republic of Vietnam.
+This page provides annual summaries for each year that the 3rd Battalion, 187th Infantry Regiment operated in the Republic of Vietnam - 1967 to 1971.
+Scroll down to view each summary, then click on each link for more in-depth historical information and pictures.
+It is important to note that the 3rd Battalion was the only element of the 187th Infantry to serve in the Republic of Vietnam.

 Operation Eagle Thrust - Ft Campbell